 Change Your POV.

-Understandably, a lot of people begin their elevator pitch with “I” but a better beginning is “You.”
+Understandably, a lot of people begin their elevator pitch with “I.” But, a better beginning starts with: “You.”
 Explain the problem you’re addressing and the benefit you offer from the listener’s POV.
 As Fast Company puts it: Instead of blandly stating, “I’m an accountant,” say: “You know how everybody is interested in maximizing the amount of money that they keep when it comes time to talk to Uncle Sam in April?
 That’s what I help my clients do.
 My name’s Peter Smith, I’m an accountant.”